otsaloma/gaupol/README.aeidon.md

     python3 setup.py --without-gaupol clean install [--prefix=...]
     python3 setup.py --without-aeidon clean install [--prefix=...]

-Note that the --with-* and --without-* are global options and must be placed before any commands.
+Note that the `--with-*` and `--without-*` are global options and must be placed before any commands.

 Dependencies of aeidon and gaupol as Separate Packages
 ======================================================

-Of the dependencies listed in the 'README.md' file, Python, PyEnchant, iso-codes and chardet are to be associated with aeidon.
-If aeidon is installed using the '--without-iso-codes' switch, then iso-codes is required instead of optional.
+Of the dependencies listed in the README.md file, Python, PyEnchant, iso-codes and chardet are to be associated with aeidon.
+If aeidon is installed using the `--without-iso-codes` switch, then iso-codes is required instead of optional.

 Likewise, Python, PyGObject, GTK+, GStreamer, GtkSpell, MPlayer, VLC